Conshohocken, Pennsylvania

 Conshohocken (/ˌkɒnʃəˈhɒkən/ KON-shə-HOK-ən; Kanshihàkink) is a borough on the Schuylkill River in Montgomery County, Pennsylvania in suburban Philadelphia.
 Historically a large mill town and industrial and manufacturing center, after the decline of industry in recent years Conshohocken has developed into a center of riverfront commercial and residential development.
 In the regional slang, it is sometimes referred to by the colloquial nickname Conshy (/ˈkɒnʃi/ KON-shee).

+As of the 2020 census, Conshohocken had a population of 9,261.

 The sister community of West Conshohocken is located on the opposite side of the Schuylkill River.

 Etymology

 The name "Conshohocken" comes from the Unami language and may be translated as "pleasant valley".
 The name derives from either Kanshihakink, meaning "Elegant-ground-place", or, more likely, Xinkwënchuhakink, which means "Big-trough-ground-place" or "Large-bowl-ground-place", referring to the big bend in the Tulpehane (Turtle River, or modern Schuylkill River).
+The name was chosen by drawing out of a hat between the names Riverside, Wooddale, and Conshohocken.

 Geography

 Conshohocken is located at (40.077135, -75.302009).
 According to the U.S. Census Bureau, the borough has a total area of 1.0 sqmi, of which 1.0 sqmi is land and 0.04 sqmi (2.97%) is water.

 Conshohocken fronts the Schuylkill River.
 A rather sharp bend in the river at Conshohocken gives the Schuylkill Expressway (I-76), which hugs the far bank, a curve that is well known to regional radio listeners as the Conshohocken curve.
 Railroad tracks line both river banks, reflecting the valley's heavy industrial past as well as its continuing rail activity including Norfolk Southern and SEPTA.
 A rail trail portion of the Schuylkill River Trail also passes through.